 To freeze these herbs, chop them finely and place them into an ice cube tray.
 Cover completely with extra-virgin olive oil, and freeze.
 When the cubes are completely solid, place them into a plastic bag, and keep in the freezer until ready to use.

-You minght also want to consider continuing to grow herbs inside during colder months.
-And if you're really serious about supplementing your grocery shopping this year with your own fresh produce - check out some of our indoor grow kit options in the gallery below.
+You might also want to consider continuing to grow herbs and vegetables inside during colder months.
+Not to mention it will help supplement your grocery shopping while keeping you preoccupied this year during peak covid.
+Check out some of our favorite indoor growing products for inspiration.

 Related on Organic Authority